 - Gold: Gold, primarily used for jewelry, is an interesting (but expensive) choice for 3D printing.

 - Titanium: Titanium is an ideal metal for fixtures that must be strong and reliable while also maintaining extreme heat resistance.

 - Stainless Steel: Stainless steel is a more affordable metal option often utilized to 3D print cookware, utensils, and objects meant to be waterproof.

 A Wide Assortment of Materials

-Many materials can be used for additive manufacturing.
+Many materials are used for additive manufacturing.
 While some might be more common than others, they are all worth mentioning.
-The right material can make or break your product, which means you owe it to yourself to explore many of them.
+The right material can make or break your product.
+You owe it to yourself to explore many of them.
 Here are a few you may not be familiar with:

 - Graphite or Graphene: Because they are strong and conduct heat well, graphite and graphene are excellent materials for 3D printing, especially for devices that require flexibility, since it is arguably one of the most flexible 3D printer materials.
 This 3D printer material is also very lightweight.